steelbrain/pundle/packages/pundle/README.md

 }
 ```

+## Env Variables

+Pundle responds to these environment variables

+#### PUNDLE_FS_USE_POLLING

+Set this environment variable to make pundle use polling based File System watching.

 ## License

 This project is licensed under the terms of MIT License.
 See the LICENSE file at the root of the Github repo for more info.